quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Angie-Papple-Johnston---ASVAB-2023-_-2024-For-Dummies/apja2_part44_Friction_Resist.md

 Elastic recoil (or spring force) describes the restoring force that tries to return an object to its original shape after being deformed.
 This principle can be seen in materials that resist changes in their form due to applied forces.

 Mathematically, the relationship between the force exerted by a spring and the distance it is displaced from its equilibrium position is described by Hooke's Law:

-\[
-F = -kx
-\]

-where \( F \) is the restoring force, \( k \) is the spring constant (a measure of how stiff or elastic the material is), and \( x \) is the displacement.
+$$F = -kx$$where $ F $is the restoring force,$ k $ is the spring constant (a measure of how stiff or elastic the material is), and $ x$ is the displacement.

 Example: A cat on a board.
 - When the cat steps off a bent board, the board will try to return to its original shape due to elastic recoil.
-The force required for this deformation and restoration depends on the spring constant of the board and how much it was displaced (\( x \)).
+The force required for this deformation and restoration depends on the spring constant of the board and how much it was displaced ($x$).

 C/Java code example:
 ```java